meltyourface/blank/posts/Dragons-of-the-Path/Crystal-Dragon-Meditation-Summoning-Esoteric-Power/index.md

 ## Title: The Ritual of the Crystal Dragon's Embrace

-Goal: To harness the potent energy of a Crystal Dragon during meditative incantations or casting intricate spells.
+**Goal**: To harness the potent energy of a Crystal Dragon during meditative incantations or casting intricate spells.

 Preparation: